Special Educational Needs: support in England

 There are a number of specialist charities that offer online or telephone help on special education needs and disability (SEND) issues:

-There is statutory guidance on resolving disagreements on SEND provision and the contents of Education Health and Care (EHC) plans (a document that sets out a child or young person’s formally assessed special educational needs, the special educational and other provision required, and the school or college placement) in part 11 of the Department for Education’s SEND code of practice: 0-25 years.
+There is statutory guidance on resolving disagreements on SEND provision and the contents of Education Health and Care (EHC) plans (documents that sets out a child or young person’s formally assessed special educational needs, the special educational and other provision required, and the school or college placement) in part 11 of the Department for Education’s SEND code of practice: 0-25 years.

 There are several pathways for parents and carers who haven’t been able to resolve a SEND issue by talking to the school or college: